A non-Levi branching rule in terms of Littelmann paths: The bijection

-This is true due to the ordering in our alphabet $1 < \cdots < n < \bar n < \cdots < \bar 1$ and the semi-standardness of elements in $\op{domres}(\lambda, \mu)$.
+This is true due to the ordering in our alphabet $1 < \ldots < n < \bar n < \ldots < \bar 1$ and the semi-standardness of elements in $\op{domres}(\lambda, \mu)$.
 Indeed, semi-standardness means that if we have an $\bar i$ at step $j_{s}$ and a $\bar j$ at step $j_{t}$

-then the left-most entry in row $i$ will be bumped out at step $j_{s}$, and then at step $j_{t}$, the left most entry in row $j$, which is above row $i$ by semi-standardness and the ordering of the alphabet.
-This implies (\ref{columncancellationsareok}).
-To see what this means in our proof, let us look at the following example first.
+then the left-most entry in row $i$ is bumped out at step $j_{s}$, and then at step $j_{t}$, the left most entry in row $j$, which is above row $i$ by semi-standardness and the ordering of the alphabet.
+This implies (\ref{columncancellationsareok}). \end{proof}

+To see what Lemma \ref{bigger} means for the proof of Proposition \ref{importantprop}, let us look at the following example first.

 \begin{ex} Let $n \geq 3, \lambda = \omega_{2}+ \omega_{4},$ and $\mu = \omega_{2}$.
 Then